boazbk/crypto/lec_07_hash_functions.md

 The real Bitcoin system typically uses puzzles based on _digital signatures_, a concept we will learn about later in this course, but you can simply think of $P$ as specifying some abstract puzzle and every person that can solve $P$ can construct transactions with the coins owned by $P$.[^signatures]
 Unfortunately, this means if you _lose_ the solution to the puzzle then you have no access to the coin.
 More alarmingly, if someone steals the solution from you, then you have no recourse or way to get your coin back.
 People have managed to [lose millions of dollars](http://readwrite.com/2014/01/13/what-happens-to-lost-Bitcoins) in this way.

 [^signatures]: There are reasons why Bitcoin uses digital signatures and not these puzzles.
 The main issue is that we want to bind the puzzle not just to the coin but also to the particular transaction, so that if you know the solution to the puzzle $P$ corresponding to the coin $ID$ and want to use that to transfer it to $Q$, it won't be possible for someone to take your solution and use that to transfer the coin to $Q'$ before your transaction is added to the public ledger.
 We will come back to this issue after we learn about digital signatures.
 As a quick preview, in Bitcoin the puzzle is as follows: whoever can produce a digital signature with the private key corresponding to the public key $P$ can claim these coins.

 ## The Bitcoin Ledger

 The main idea behind Bitcoin is that there is a public _ledger_ that contains an ordered list of all the transactions that were ever performed and are considered as valid in the system.
 Given such a ledger, it is easy to answer the question of who owns any particular coin.
 The main problem is how does a collection of anonymous parties without any central authority agree on this ledger?
 This is an instance of the _consensus_ problem in distributed computing.
-This seems quite scary, as there are very strong negative results known for this problem; for example the famous [Fischer, Lynch  Patterson (FLP) result](http://the-paper-trail.org/blog/a-brief-tour-of-flp-impossibility/) showed that if there is even one party that has a _benign_ failure (i.e., it halts and stop responding) then it is impossible to guarantee consensus **in a completely asynchronous network**.
+This seems quite scary, as there are very strong negative results known for this problem; for example the famous [Fischer, Lynch, Patterson (FLP) result](http://the-paper-trail.org/blog/a-brief-tour-of-flp-impossibility/) showed that if there is even one party that has a _benign_ failure (i.e., it halts and stop responding) then it is impossible to guarantee consensus **in a completely asynchronous network**.
 Things are better if we assume some degree of partial synchrony (i.e., a global clock and some bounds on the latency of messages) as well as that a majority or supermajority of the parties behave correctly.

 The partial synchrony assumption is typically approximately maintained on the Internet, but the honest majority assumption seems quite suspicious.
 What does it mean a "majority of parties" in an anonymous network where a single person can create multiple "entities" and cause them to behave arbitrarily maliciously (known as "byzantine" faults in distributed parlance)?
 Also, why would we assume that even one party would behave honestly- if there is no central authority and it is profitable to cheat then they everyone would cheat, wouldn't they?

 ![The Bitcoin ledger consists of an ordered list of transactions.
 At any given point in time there might be several "forks" that continue the ledger, and different parties do not necessarily have to agree on them.
 However, the Bitcoin architecture is designed to ensure that the parties corresponding to a majority of the computing power will reach consensus on a single ledger. ](../figure/Bitcoin_ledger.jpg){#ledgerfig width=80% }